 What is the DREAM Fund?

-The DREAM Fund does not provide grants, only loans which traditional lending programs cannot provide.
-Although we do sometimes meet the full financing need, typically lenders will provide most of the financing and the DREAM Fund will furnish the difference with a second mortgage.
+The DREAM Fund does not provide grants.
+Although we do sometimes meet the full financing need, lenders will typically provide most of the financing and the DREAM Fund will furnish the difference with a second mortgage.

 Interest rates and terms are structured so that total payments are affordable to the homebuyer.
 Interest rates are typically at market rate or lower.

 Home buyer education is highly recommended and may be required.

 To see how the DREAM Program has helped families achieve affordable homeownership, read the A-Z Brochure – 26 Ways the DREAM Fund Can Help You.
 (Note: Names have been changed to protect identities)

 What types of loans are eligible?